One-year-old girl to become youngest stem cell transplant patient

 Currently, the youngest person to receive a stem cell transplant is a two-year-old American, but doctors in the UK believe that – if a donor is found – they could also carry out a successful transplant on baby Phoebe.

 Although Phoebe’s case may sound unusual, it’s unfortunately common for leukaemia patients to face a long waiting list for treatment.
 Every 14 minutes it’s estimated that someone is diagnosed with this blood cancer, leaving over 2,000 people in the UK in need of a stem cell transplant each year.

 For many parents, this is the reason to store stem cells privately.
-Storing umbilical cord blood at birth provides your child with a sample of 100% DNA matched stem cells, which can be used to treat leukaemia.
+Storing umbilical cord blood at birth provides your child with a sample of 100% matched stem cells, which can be used to treat leukaemia.
 This sample also has a 25% chance of matching a sibling.